efeelize/eng/kaiyan/work/office_daily/negotiating_contract.md

 # 6.excellent record
 > so "excellent" record here means excellent history, a spotless history, a spotless record.Yeah, they've been doing a great job.

-# 7.a comprehensive package
+# 7. comprehensive package & comprehensive & comprehensive exam [综合考试] & comprehensive insurance
-> the comprehensive package means it's very complete, it has a lot of stuff in it, so it's also expensive.And the client admits that the service is good, it's very reliable but he says that he doesn't think they need such a comprehensive package in light of last year's usage /'jusɪdʒ/ [n.惯例].so they don't need a huge package, a premium /'primɪəm/ [n.保险费、额外的费用] package with lots of features /fitʃɚ/ [n.特色] and services, they don't need something like that.
+> 1)the comprehensive package means it's very complete, it has a lot of stuff in it, so it's also expensive.And the client admits that the service is good, it's very reliable but he says that he doesn't think they need such a comprehensive package in light of last year's usage /'jusɪdʒ/ [n.惯例].so they don't need a huge package, a premium /'primɪəm/ [n.保险费、额外的费用] package with lots of features /fitʃɚ/ [n.特色] and services, they don't need something like that.

+> 2)So comprehensive is kind of like more in depth.Yeah, like in depth, full, complete, right?
+Right.
+So it's cool to be a programmer.
+You get to do lots of things.
+But when you're the product manager, your role is much bigger, much fuller, much more in depth, like we said.

+> 3)you have to write about everything.

+> 4)Another way we do here, comprehensive is with medical care or any kind of like insurance.

 # 8.in light of [phr.考虑到] & considering
 > And "in light of" can mean "considering".
 But I'm not sure that we need such a comprehensive package considering last year's usage.